yaapc/php_comp/README.md

 # php_comp
-a php compiler contains for now the lexer.
+a php compiler contains for now the lexer (lex.l) and grammer parser (yacc.y)

 these includes at line 23 :
 ```